Causal inference for calibrated scaling interventions on time-to-event processes: General setting and notation

 \section{General setting and notation}

 We consider an event history setting \citep{andersen2012statistical} as follows.
 Suppose \(n\in\N\) subjects of a population are followed over an interval of time \([0,\tau]\), each with observed data characterized by a multivariate counting process \(N = (N^{\ell},N^z,N^1,\ldots, N^J, N^c)\), with \(J\ge 1\), generating random times \({T}_1 < T_2 < \cdots \) at which the disease or treatment status (\(N^{\ell} ,N^z\)), an outcome of interest (\(N^1\)), competing risk event status (\(N^2,\ldots, N^J\), if \(J\ge 2\)), and the censoring status (\(N^c\)), may change.
 We shall focus on the case that the outcome of interest \(N^1\) is an indicator of a particular disease to happen, or an indicator of death due to a particular cause; extensions to recurrent outcomes are possible but notationally heavier.
 We also note that \(J=1\) if \(N^1\) is an indicator of all-cause mortality.

-\begin{remark} Generally, \(N^z\) could represent a change in disease or treatment status, while \(N^{\ell}\) might capture, for example, disease status or a process indicating whether a biomarker has crossed a clinically relevant threshold.
-Ideally, \(N^{\ell}\) should include measurements of relevant factors informing the decision to change treatment, or that signals an early change in disease state, and particularly those that are also predictive of the final outcome of interest. \end{remark}

-In the general setting, we consider baseline covariates \(L_0\in \R^d\) to be measured, and potentially a baseline treatment decision \(A_0\in\lbrace 0,1\rbrace\), to be made after observing \(L_0\).
-Note that \(A_0\) could for example indicate the randomization arm in an RCT setting, or, if for example time zero is marked by a diagnosis in an observational study, \(A_0\) may represent the decision on a certain treatment option made following that diagnosis.
+Generally, \(N^z\) could represent a change in disease or treatment status, while \(N^{\ell}\) might capture, for example, disease status or a process indicating whether a biomarker has crossed a clinically relevant threshold.
+Extensions to multiple such processes \(N^{\ell_1}, N^{\ell_2},...\) are straightforward, but simplified here for sake of presentation.
+We further consider baseline covariates \(L_0\in \R^d\) to be measured, and potentially a baseline treatment decision \(A_0\in\lbrace 0,1\rbrace\), to be made after observing \(L_0\).
+Note that \(A_0\) could for example indicate the randomization arm in a randomized controlled trial setting, or, if for example time zero is marked by a diagnosis in an observational study, \(A_0\) may represent the decision on a certain treatment option made following that diagnosis.
+We collect the observed trajectory for one subject \(i\) in a bounded interval \([0,t] \subseteq [0,\tau]\) as follows